joseph-flinn/site/data/posts/wip-scalable-dev-auto-versioning.md

           fi
 ```

-In the GitHub repo, I have set up four Isssue labels: `version:major`, `version:minor`, `version:patch`, and
+In the GitHub repo, I have set up four Issue labels: `version:major`, `version:minor`, `version:patch`, and
 `version:skip`.
 The first step of the job is grabbing the label from the PR that triggered this workflow run and setting
 is as an output to use later.